ENGL 161 Cultures of Desire

 Primary Sources

-Use the sub-pages by source type below to find primary sources related to course themes each week.
+Use the sub-pages linked on the menu to the left t to find primary sources related to course themes each week.

 • Don't forget to take advantage of Holman Library's substantial collection of online resources, including streaming video and ebooks.